ESiWACE/esdm/README.md

 Our conceptual model assumes that all variables are scalars, but clearly to make use of these scalars requires more complex interpretation.
-In particular, we need to know the
+In particular, we need to know the datype and operators.

 #### Datatype:

-which defines the types of values that are valid and the operations that can be conducted.
+defines the types of values that are valid and the operations that can be conducted.
 While we are mostly dealing with scalars, they may not be amenable to interpretation as simple numbers.
 For example, a variable may be storing an integer which points into a taxonomy of categories of land-surface-types.
 More complex structures could include complex data types such as vectors, compressed ensemble values, or structures within